Plan a Spring Break Road Trip

 The shoulder season around Oakridge promises good hotel deals, a warm welcome from the locals, and the first look at the hiking trails re-emerging from snow drifts.
 Since trails are soft from recent rains and snowmelt, extra good stewardship is required to keep them rut-free and stable, so tread carefully and hold off trail riding until conditions improve.
 Enjoy the rewards of crisp days, steaming hot springs and flowing rivers and waterfalls.

 Also up in the Cascades is the McKenzie River region which is still recovering from the 2020 wildfires but always offers great hiking and places to stay.
 Drive Highway 126 and listen to the audio app by Together Anywhere.

 Creswell & Cottage Grove

 Step back in time along the streets of small towns.
 Here the lazy days of spring break are filled with cycling, waterfall hiking and touring magnificent murals, historic covered bridges or tracking down the filming sites from beloved movies.
 Creswell and Cottage Grove focus on the simple pursuits of pleasure, from an afternoon of golf to sitting outside a Main Street cafe with a cup of coffee or a craft beer and a promising good read from the used book store across the street.

 These quiet communities border wine country for easy trips to vineyards or artisan farms.
-Pre-pandemic, talented locals offered stellar evening entertainment from live music at the bars to amazing community stage productions.
+Talented locals offered stellar evening entertainment from live music at the bars to amazing community stage productions.
 When the stage lights go on again, theater tickets are a must.